ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-december-2023.md

 ![chart-Total-Active-Staking-Nodes](/uploads/chart-Total-Active-Staking-Nodes-December.png)

 December saw a reduction in the number of active staking nodes to 8,374.
-This adjustment aligns with Swarm's ongoing efforts to optimize network performance and resource utilization, further cementing
+See the section on staking nodes by country later in this article for a more detailed breakdown of the global changes in staking nodes.

 ## Total Winning Nodes by Month